IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 By default, the network share is set to have public access.
 Before you mount the share to your server, you can add NFS access rules on the share to match your environment or security requirements.

-For detailed information about controlling access to shares on the storage device, see the [OSNEXUS QuantaStor documentation](https://wiki.osnexus.com/index.php?title=Network_Shares){:external}.
+For more information about controlling access to shares on the storage device, see the [OSNEXUS QuantaStor documentation](https://wiki.osnexus.com/index.php?title=Network_Shares){:external}.
 {: tip}

 To modify NFS share access: